Menu

 5. Cognitive and Subject Assessments (to be organised and taken at School Premises)

-• CAT4 (Cognitive Abilities Test): Minimum overall score of 100.
+• CAT4 (Cognitive Abilities Test): Minimum overall mean score of 130.

 • English Proficiency Test (EPT): Required for applicants whose first language is not English.
 The minimum requirements are: